Guasha - a skincare tool you can't live without

 HOW DO I USE MY GUASHA?

-STEP 2: A face workout using facial oils
+Give yourself a face workout with facial oils

 - Warm two to four drops of face oil between hands, rubbing palms together.
 Close your eyes, inhale deeply, then exhale.
 Repeat three times.